kisslinux/kiss/README.md

 ## Extending the package manager

 The `contrib` directory contains a set of simple scripts to extend the package manager.
-These scripts can be installed through the `kiss-utils` package.
+These are just simple and stupid automations which parse the package format.

+- `kiss-chbuild`: Spawn a throwaway chroot.
 - `kiss-chroot`: Enter a KISS `chroot`.
 - `kiss-depends-finder`: Find missing dependencies by parsing 'ldd'.
 - `kiss-depends`: Display a package's dependencies.